 9. History of Yamunotri Temple

 Earlier this pilgrimage place had only a few idols placed on the altar.
-In later years, the new construction of the temple was done by Maharaja Pratapshah (1871-1896) which was built with stones.
+In later years, the new construction of the temple was done by Maharaja Pratapshah (1871-1896) and was built with stones.

 This temple was demolished twice in the 19th century and again the present construction of this temple was done by Maharani Guleria of Jaipur.